Table of Contents

 London – The British Museum

 On Day 2 we were busy seeing family and friends, along with checking out some of the best London hidden gems.

 However, we made time to see the iconic British Museum and afterward checked out shopping on Oxford and King streets.
 The British Museum has some of my favorite exhibitions of Egyptian artifacts.
-Many people visit to see the Rosetta Stone and Parthenon Marbles, it’s also one of the more educational things to do with kids in London.
+Many people come to see the Rosetta Stone and Parthenon Marbles, it’s also one of the more educational things to do with kids in London.

 I didn’t make it to Hampton Court, although it has been on my list.
 Just know, you will need to plan ahead for a full day there with the commute and all the things to do.

 Sushisamba – Here’s a fun restaurant to get some sushi.
 This high-rise has amazing views, even in the bathroom!
 At night it becomes like a nightclub with a lively atmosphere.
 While I realize this restaurant is a chain, it was one of my favorite meal experiences in London.